-If you work this out for different values of n the you will find a pattern here.
+If you work this out for different values of n you will find a pattern here.
 If n is a true power of 2 then the answer is always 1.
 For every n greater than that power of 2 the answer is incremented by 2.

-Now for every n the right position for Josephus can be found out by deducting the biggest possible power of 2 from the number and we get the answer (provided that value of n is not a pure power of 2 otherwise the answer is 1)
+Now for every n, the right position for Josephus can be found out by deducting the biggest possible power of 2 from the number and we get the answer (provided that value of n is not a pure power of 2 otherwise the answer is 1)

 N = 2a + something

-Where, a = biggest possible power
+where a = the biggest possible power

 Whenever someone talks about the powers of 2 the first word that comes to mind is “binary”.
 The solution to this problem is much is easier and shorter in binary than in decimal.
 There is a trick to this.
 Since we need to deduct the biggest possible power of in binary that number is the Most Significant Bit.
-In the original Josephus problem there were 40 other soldiers along with Josephus which makes n = 41.
+In the original Josephus problem, there were 40 other soldiers along with Josephus which makes n = 41.
 41 in binary is 101001.
 If we shift the MSB i.e. the leftmost 1 to the rightmost place we get 010011 which is 19 (in decimal) which is the answer.
 This is true for all cases.
 This can be done easily using bit manipulation.

 Previous articles on the same topic:

 This article is contributed by Palash Nigam.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.